Two Frugal Fairfielders

 My husband and I made an appointment at the bank recently to discuss options for refinancing our mortgage.
 Our children are 6, 8, and 11; do we get a babysitter for an hour-long meeting?
 Instead of arranging for a sitter, we had each child bring a couple of activities of their choice that they could do quietly and individually while we met with a bank officer.
 My two older kids brought a chapter book and summer math packet, and the youngest brought “The Peg Game”, a classic wooden peg and board solitaire game.
 They sat in comfy couch chairs in the center of the bank while we met with a bank officer in a cubicle space to the side.

 After a half an hour, my husband checked in on them.
 They were happily occupied.
 We ended up being there for over an hour and received compliments about how polite and well-behaved our children were in the waiting area for so long, especially occupied with activities that do not involve an electronic screen.
-While I appreciated the kind words, it got me thinking:
+While I appreciated the kind words, it got me thinking: “When did the reaction to well-behaved children move from expectation to surprise?

 When did hearing children say please and thank you become refreshing rather than the norm?